ELECTROCUTICA/ELECTROCUTICA/README.md

 2. Java  (SSM, SpringBoot, SpringCloud)
 3. C++  (in the future)
 4. Vue ( Just a little )
-5. SourcePawn (Developing for L4D2 plugins,  developing for CS2 in the future perhaps)
+5. SourcePawn (Developing for L4D2 plugins,  will develop for CS2 in the future perhaps)
 6. GLSL (beginner)